 Darras Lab - Evolution of genomic conflicts

-Our research investigates the diversity of genomic conflicts, the biological innovations they generate, and their impact on genome evolution.
-We focus on early insect development, from gamete formation to early phenotypic differentiation, in species in which individuals develop as either reproductive queens or non-reproductive workers.
-In these systems, natural selection can favour selfish genetic variants that bias development toward a reproductive queen fate rather than a worker helper role.
-These dynamics have repeatedly led to the evolution of unusual genetic systems in which queen and worker development is no longer plastic but instead genetically determined.
-In several cases, this transition is associated with striking cellular mechanisms, including clonal inheritance of maternal or paternal genomes, or individuals with chimeric bodies composed of genetically distinct cell lineages.
-These systems offer rare and powerful natural experiments to uncover how genomic conflicts can reshape development and drive fundamental molecular and cellular innovations.
+Our research focuses on early insect development, from gamete formation to the earliest stages of cell differentiation.
+We study social insects in which individuals with nearly identical genomes can develop into either reproductive queens or non-reproductive workers.
+In these species, selfish genetic variants can bias development toward the reproductive role, generating conflicts between alternative developmental trajectories.
+These conflicts have repeatedly driven the emergence of unusual genetic systems in which queen and worker development is no longer flexible but genetically predetermined.
+In some cases, this transition is associated with striking cellular mechanisms, including clonal inheritance of the maternal genome.
+These systems provide rare natural experiments to uncover how genetic conflicts reshape development and drive the evolution of novel molecular and cellular mechanisms.

 Our lab is based at the Centre for Evolutionary and Organismal Biology at Zhejiang University.
 We collaborate extensively with the Pan Lab (Insect sex determination and development) at the Max Planck Institute for Biology, Tübingen, through shared resources and projects.